hmoragrega/workers/README.md

 A pool runs a single job trough a number of concurrent workers.

-By default, a pool will have one worker, and will allow to increase the number of workers indefinitely.
+By default, a pool will have one worker, and will allow to increase the number of workers indefinitely or even remove them all to pause the job.

 There are a few configuration parameters that can tweak the pool behaviour